lkodinsson/MARS/Basic/Talents.md

 **Cost:** Variable
 **Requirements:** Max Resolve 11+

-Restore more stamina and mana during rests of any duration, but only once each day.
+Restore more stamina, mana, and endurance during rests of any duration, but only once each day.
 The amount restored is dependent on the advancement of this talent.

 ##### Table: Meditative Rest Steps, Cost, & Bonuses
 | Step Cost | Total Cost | Bonus |